 This course consists of sustained practice and development of modeling skill with a semester carving project.
 A minimum of one project must involve mold making and casting in plaster and/or fiberglass media.
 Lab fee required.

-ART 6432 - Graduate Sculpture IV
+ART 6432 - Graduate Sculpture IV Credits, 3 sem. hrs.
+Prerequisite(s): ART 6431.

 This course consists of sustained practice and development of skill in special methods including welded metal forms, foundry operation and kiln construction.
 Lab fee required.

-ART 6433 - Special Projects in Sculpture
+ART 6433 - Special Projects in Sculpture Credits, 3 sem. hrs.
+Prerequisite(s): ART 5432.

 These courses are for the purpose of further directed experience in an individually chosen sculptural medium with a stated goal or objective.
 Lab fee required.

-ART 6434 - Special Projects in Sculpture
+ART 6434 - Special Projects in Sculpture Credits, 3 sem. hrs.
+Prerequisite(s): ART 5432.